 CONTACT ME If you’re interested in working with me, these are the next steps.

-(3) I’ll read your material and contact you again within three business days.
+I’ll read your material and contact you within seven business days.
 If it looks like we’re a potential match, we’ll schedule a free, 20-minute phone conversation to talk things over.

 "It is a common myth that writing is a solo endeavor.
 We might sit down at the page alone, but check the acknowledgments section of any novel and it becomes clear.
 Any successful writing project requires support.
 In my opinion, Ronlyn provides an entire acknowledgement page's worth of support.
 She has an unparalleled ability to delve into a text to help you through the central issues of storytelling.
 Ronlyn combines the deep work of a developmental editor with the razor-sharp skills of a copyeditor.
 As a result, she has been able to help me bring my visions to fruition.
 Many writing books can teach craft—but few people can help anchor a writer in craft and simultaneously guide a writer as he or she dives into a story.
 Ronlyn is one of those rare gems." —Penelope Dane, MFA, PhD, winner of the 2015 Faulkner-Wisdom Prize for an Essay and winner of the Ann Veronica Simon Dissertation Award